JetBrains/intellij-sdk-docs/products/phpstorm/php_open_api.md

   ExtensionPointName<PhpTypeProvider2> EP_NAME = ExtensionPointName.create("com.intellij.php.typeProvider2");

   /**
-   * @return  Your custom signature key, i.e. "?".
+   * @retur our custom signature key, i.e. "?".
 Do not use any of PhpTypeSignatureKey.XXX constants though!
    */
   char getKey();